 A structured interview is one where the interviewer uses a standard set of questions that they ask each job candidate who’s vying for the position.
 Meaning, they don’t really improvise or go “off script” based on how the conversation is going.

-The tight labor market these days can make finding the right candidates for open positions particularly difficult.
-That’s why it’s even more important now to have well-thought-out plans for the interview process, said James Durago, director of people operations at database platform company Molecula.
+James Durago, director of people operations at database platform company Molecula, told Built In in 2022 that he swears by the structured interview process.
+A tight labor market can make finding the right candidates for open positions particularly difficult.
+That’s why it’s even more important now to have well-thought-out plans for the interview process, Durago explained.
 By planning, hiring managers can tailor interviews to the roles they are hiring for and find the best candidates for them.

-Structured interviews are also better for interviewers, Durago said.
+Structured interviews can be easier on interviewers, Durago said.
 It’s common for companies to have several different internal employees involved in the hiring process, and not all of them will have the same level of interviewing experience and preparation.
-Setting a well-defined interview structure helps make the experience better for candidates and the hiring process — which can be expensive — worthwhile for the company.
+Setting a well-defined interview structure helps make the experience better for candidates and ensures the costly hiring process is worthwhile for the company.